craigh411/ImapMailManager/README.md

 ### Handling Attachments

+`ImapMailManager` takes all the pain out of downloading attachments by extracting the attachment information, decoding and saving the attachment to the relevant folder.

 #### Downloading all attachments

-`ImapMailManager` takes all the pain out of downloading attachments.
-In order to retreive attachments for the message you can use the the `getAttachments()` method, which will return an `AttachmentCollection` which can then be passed in to the `downloadAttachments()` as follows:
+To download all attachments for a message you simply need the following:

 ```php
 $messageNum = $_REQUEST['messageNum'];